 When it first opened to the public in 1938, our building was a state-of-the-art movie theater and performing arts venue.
 The first film to be screened was a musical comedy called That Certain Age, starring the audience favorite Deanna Durbin alongside Melvyn Douglas and Jackie Cooper.
 The original projectors installed in the building remain in the former projection booth to this day.

 In 2011, the Historic Fayette Theater group purchased the building from Mr. Louisos and continued renovations and operation of the theater.
-Since then, dozens of volunteers have served in various roles at the theater to keep it vibrant and active for locals and visitors.
+Since then, hundreds of volunteers have served in various roles at the theater to keep it vibrant and active for locals and visitors.

 The theater displays artworks by West Virginia artists representing the history and culture of the area and continues to hold a year-round schedule of live performances.